-Your ARGO ATV is equipped with a frame-mounted receiver for a standard 2 inch (5.1 cm) receiver hitch.
-A standard receiver hitch must be purchased separately.
+Your ARGO ATV is equipped with a frame-mounted trailer hitch.
+A proper size ball as specified by the trailer manufacturer must be purchased separately.

 When loading a trailer properly, two items are critical.
 Gross Trailer Weight (the weight of the trailer PLUS the weight of the cargo) and Trailer Tongue Weight.
 See the Specification section.